How education and upbringing influenced the life of Ben Affleck. A timeline of key moments.

 In 2004, Ben Affleck expressed support for the Second Amendment.

-In 2004, Ben Affleck voiced his support for legalizing gay marriage, expressing hope that the marriage debate would be viewed as "antiquated" in the future.
-Also in 2004, he remarked that it was "outrageous and offensive" to suggest members of the transgender community were not entitled to equal rights.
+In 2004, Ben Affleck was a longtime supporter of legalizing gay marriage, saying he hoped to look back on the marriage debate "with some degree of embarrassment for how antiquated it was".
+Also that year, he remarked that it was "outrageous and offensive" to suggest members of the transgender community were not entitled to equal rights.

-In 2004, Ben Affleck was involved in John Kerry's presidential campaign.
-He spoke to many delegations, appeared on political discussion shows, and attended fundraising events during the Democratic National Convention in Boston.
-He also traveled with Kerry during the opening weekend of his Believe in America Tour, making speeches at rallies.
+In 2004, Ben Affleck was involved in the presidential campaign of John Kerry, speaking to delegations, appearing on political discussion shows, attending fundraising events, and traveling with Kerry during his Believe in America Tour.

 In 2005, Ben Affleck appeared alongside his gay cousin in a Parents and Friends of Lesbians and Gays (PFLAG) print advertising campaign.